-Diosdado C. Salvador, Jr., 69, Filipino, Mr. Salvador served as a consultant for SL Agritech Corporation's from March 2016 up to the present.
+Diosdado C. Salvador, Jr., 69, Filipino, Mr. Salvador is an independent director of SL Agritech Corporation.
 Previously, he was a lead consultant for RGC Group of Companies (Uratex) from August 2009 up to June 2016.
 He was also previously the Owner and Chairman of FoneNet International from April 2004 to May 2013.
 Mr. Salvador likewise served as Managing Director and Adviser of Lamoiyan Corporation from May 2004 up to May 2010.
 Mr. Salvador obtained his Bachelor of Science Degree in Marketing Management and Bachelor of Arts Degree in History & Political Science from the De La Salle University where he attended from 1964 up to 1969.
 In the year 1976, Mr. Salvador attended the Advance Management Program administered by the Asian Institute of Management.
 In 1991, Mr. Salvador likewise attended and participated in the World Class Competitors' Program administered by the Duke University.
 In 1993, he also attended an Advance Management Program by the Harvard Business School.